UK Queen Elizabeth's doctor killed in London road crash

-LONDON (Reuters) - A doctor who worked as a physician to Britain’s Queen Elizabeth has been killed in a road accident in London.
+LONDON (Reuters) - A doctor who worked as a physician to Britain’s Queen Elizabeth has been killed after colliding with a truck as he cycled through central London.

-Peter Fisher, 67, was riding his bicycle through central London on Wednesday when he was involved in a collision with a truck, British media reported.
-Police said a 67-year-old cyclist had died at the scene.
+Peter Fisher, 67, was riding through the High Holborn area on Wednesday morning when the collision occurred.
+Police said he had died at the scene.

 “We are all deeply shocked and saddened to learn that Dr Peter Fisher tragically died in a road traffic accident yesterday,” Gill Gaskin, medical director at University College London Hospitals (UCLH), said in a statement on Thursday.